 Losing 40 or 50 pounds is a great long-term goal, Gavin said, but think of it in terms of achieving short-term goals along the way.
 “Short-term goals may include eating three vegetables a day, or exercising three times a week, or reducing calories each day,” Gavin explained.

-“Instead of saying, ‘I want to lose 100 pounds,’ set a goal to lose 10 pounds and achieve that,” said Kaitlyn Miele, a registered and licensed dietitian and nutritionist Capital Blue Cross.
+“Instead of saying, ‘I want to lose 100 pounds,’ set a goal to lose 10 pounds and achieve that,” said Kaitlyn Miele, a registered and licensed dietitian and nutritionist at Capital Blue Cross.
 “You’ll be more motivated and confident to set a goal to lose another 10 pounds.”

 Patience and consistency are vital, said McDonald, a senior health coach, certified trainer, and American College of Sports Medicine-certified exercise physiologist.
 “If you set a goal to exercise, make it something small and daily to accomplish.
 Make that feel like a routine, then progress. … Actually, make a plan and evaluate it.
 If something is not working, change it.
 Don’t give up on it.”